hariszaf/pema-tutorials/extra_material/README.md

    * Move down to Section 2; this is where the `div_indices.csv` file we saw earlier is built.
    You can remove it, change its name, ask for less or more etc
    * Finally, move down to Section 3 where the various plots are built. <br />
-   Change the names as you would like t
+   Change the names as you would like to

 5. Edit the `metadata.csv` script